Count On Me (Whitney Houston and CeCe Winans song)

-"Count on Me" is a song recorded by popular American singers and best friends Whitney Houston and CeCe Winans.
-Co-written and produced by Babyface, it is an uplifting song about leaning on a friend for support when needed.
-Released in early 1996, the song was the fourth single from the soundtrack album of the motion picture Waiting to Exhale, and the second single by Houston released from that album and its soundtrack.
-"Count on Me" became Winans's highest-charting single on the US Hot 100, peaking at #8.
-It was certified gold in the US.
+"Count on Me" is a duet recorded by American singers and best friends Whitney Houston and CeCe Winans.
+It was written by Houston, Babyface and Houston's brother Michael with its production helmed by Babyface.
+Released in March 1996, the song was the fourth single from the soundtrack album of the motion picture Waiting to Exhale, and the second single by Houston released from that album and its soundtrack.